redhat-openstack/website/source/uncategorized/repositories.html.md

 The RDO packages can be browsed at [RDO repositories](http://rdo.fedorapeople.org/openstack/)

+## Fedora

+If you are installing OpenStack on Fedora, you **do not** need to enable any additional repositories.
+The RDO OpenStack packages are included in the Fedora repositories.

 ## EPEL

 The RDO repositories for Enterprise Linux distributions in turn depend on [EPEL](http://fedoraproject.org/wiki/EPEL)